maximilien/ragme-io/README.md

 1. **Add files**: Copy PDF or DOCX files to the `watch_directory/` folder
 2. **Automatic processing**: The agent will detect new files and add them to your collection
+3. **Smart chunking**: Large documents are automatically split into manageable chunks
-3. **Supported formats**: PDF and DOCX files are automatically processed and indexed
+4. **Supported formats**: PDF and DOCX files are automatically processed and indexed
+5. **Consistent behavior**: Same chunking logic as manual uploads

 **Note**: The file monitoring agent must be running for this feature to work.